Becky139/GOT-Quiz/README.md

 The scope plane is about defining requirements based on the goals established on the strategy plane.
 Using the information in the strategy plane, the identified required features have been broken into the following two categories.
 - Content Requirements:
     - The user will be looking for:
-        - Accuate information and facts
+        - Accuate questions with correct answers
-        - Images of the events
+        - Images from the series
-        - Contact Form
+        - Regular quiz updates
 - Functionality Requirements:
     - The user will be able to:
-        - Be able to easily navigate the site to find the information they require.
+        - Be able to easily navigate the site to find the quiz or information they require.
         - Be able to contact the site to report possible issues and also give suggestions.

 #### Structure